Last updated: 16 March 2021

 What type of plugs and sockets are used in South Africa?

+When you are going on a trip to South Africa, be sure to pack the appropriate travel plug adapter that fits the local sockets.
+But what do those electrical outlets look like?
 The type N socket and plug are the official standard in South Africa.
 Type C plugs are also official, but not type C sockets.
 This does not pose a problem, however, since type C plugs are 100% compatible with type N sockets.
 The older type M standard is being phased out, but is still ubiquitous.

 - commonly used in Europe, South America & Asia